vinsol-spree-contrib/spree_admin_roles_and_access/README.md

 The original relationship between roles and permissions can be accessed via, `legacy_roles` & `legacy_permissions`.
 They are not supported or editable via the admin interfaces and are only mantained for use in our migration task.

+**Note in the previous version read action was only for show.
+That has been superseded by read action now implying both show and index.**

 Testing
 -------